 - IP in East Asia

-o Presentation, IPR Management in International Cleantech Cooperation,
+- Invited Presentations.
+IPR Management in International Cleantech Cooperation, at

-at WTO-WIPO IP Professors Colloquium, Geneva, Switzerland (2017)
+- WTO-WIPO IP Professors Colloquium, Geneva, Switzerland (June 2017)

-o Presentation, International Intellectual Property, at Pearl River Delta Academy of International Trade and Investment Law, Macau, China (2017)
+- Invited Lecture.
+International Intellectual Property, at Pearl River Delta Academy of International Trade and Investment Law, Macau, China (November 2017)

-o Presentation, The Unique Case of PKU-STL, at the Legal Education: Present and Future Global Changes Conference, Japan (2017)
+- Invited Presentation.
+The Unique Case of PKU-STL, at the Legal Education: Present and Future Global Changes Conference, Japan (January 2017)

-o Presentation, IP Implications in China’s Free Trade Agreements, at the International Corporate Practice – Tax and IP Issues Symposium, Japan (2017)
+- Invited Presentation.
+IP Implications in China’s Free Trade Agreements, at the International Corporate Practice Symposium, Japan (January 2017)